openjournals/brief-ideas/README.md

 ### Is it green?

-Hopefully/probably?
+Certainly should be.
 You can keep an eye on Travis stuff here:

 [![Build Status](https://travis-ci.org/openjournals/brief-ideas.svg?branch=master)](https://travis-ci.org/openjournals/brief-ideas)